-4.3 Results
+3.3 Results

 The results are organized by clinical indication.
 In the first section, we review CAR-T therapy for relapsed or refractory pediatric B-cell ALL.
-Our search identified three single arm trials of tisagenlecleucel for this indication.
+Our search identified three single-arm trials of tisagenlecleucel for this indication.
 As noted above, no formal direct or indirect comparisons with other therapies for this indication could be made.
 However, we summarized several trials of drugs approved by the FDA for the same indication.
 Caution should be taken when interpreting any comparisons across trials, because they have a high degree of uncertainty due to the potential for significant selection bias.

 In the second section, we review CAR-T therapy for relapsed or refractory aggressive B-cell lymphomas (primarily DLBCL).
 For both tisagenlecleucel and axicabtagene ciloleucel, our search identified one single-site, single-arm trial and one multi-center pivotal single-arm trial.
-Again, because there were only single arm trials, we could not directly, or indirectly, compare the results to any other therapy.
-We used the recently published SCHOLAR-1 trial21 as an example of outcomes of alternative therapies in a similar population.
+Again, because there were only single-arm trials and we did not have access to patient level data, we could not directly or indirectly compare the results to any other therapy.
+We used the recently published SCHOLAR-1 trial17 as an example of outcomes of alternative therapies in a similar population.